 Chamfering Tools, Chamfer Mills, Cutters, and Router Bits

 The tools, bits or cutters used to Chamfer Edges go by the names “Chamfering Tools”, “Chamfer Tools”, “Chamfer Mills”, “Chamfer End Mills”, “Chamfer Cutters”, “Chamfer Bits”, or “Chamfer Router Bits” if you’re searching for them online.
 We’ll just refer to them as “Chamfer Mills” from here on as they are a type of End Mill.

 Typically, they look like this:

 Chamfered Holes and Spot Drills for Chamfering

 Most holes and especially tapped holes benefit from a chamfer to clean up an burrs and ensure a clean start for threads.
-Rather than using a conventional chamfer tool, holes are usually chamfered using a spot drill so the same tool can be used to spot the hole as well as to chamfer it.
+Rather than using a conventional chamfer mill, holes are usually chamfered using a spot drill so the same tool can be used to spot the hole as well as to chamfer it.

 Tip: When using the same tool to spot and chamfer a hole, make sure the angle of the chamfer bit is larger than the angle of the drill that will follow it.